radiolarian/AO3Scraper/README.md

 Features:
 - Given a fandom URL and amount of fic you want, returns a list of the fic IDs. (ao3_work_ids.py)
 - Given a (list of) fic ID(s), saves a CSV of all the fic metadata and content. (ao3_get_fanfics.py)
+- Given the CSV of fic metadata and content, saves a new CSV of only the metadata. (extract_metadata.py)
 - Given the CSV created by ao3_get_fanfics.py, creates a folder of individual text files containing the body of each fic (csv_to_txts.py)

 ## Dependencies